symfony-si/symfony-docs-sl/components/routing/hostname_pattern.rst

 .. index::
    single: Routing; Matching on Hostname

-How to match a route based on the Host
+How to Match a Route Based on the Host
 ======================================

-.. versionadded:: 2.2
-    Host matching support was added in Symfony 2.2

 You can also match on the HTTP *host* of the incoming request.